 Your HP computer is a powerful video device that enables you to watch streaming video from your favorite websites and download video and movies to watch on your computer without needing to connect to a network.

 To enhance your viewing enjoyment, use one of the video ports on the computer to connect an external monitor, projector, or TV.

-Your computer may have one or more of the following external video ports:
+Your computer has the following external video port: